-The AASB has published new accounting standards and interpretations that are not mandatory for the 30 June 2019 reporting period and none of these have been early adopted by the Company.
+The AASB has published new or amended accounting standards and interpretations that are not mandatory for the 30 June 2020 reporting period and none of these have been early adopted by the Company.
 The Company's assessment of the impact of these Standards and Interpretations on its financial report is outlined below.

-(i) AASB 16 Leases is effective for financial years commencing on or after 1 January 2019.
+(i) Amendments to References to Conceptual Framework for Financial Reporting (Framework) are effective for financial years commencing on or after 1 January 2020.